flutter/devtools/docs/memory.md

 - Snapshot Classes
 - Class Instances

 **Use a profile build of your application to analyze performance.** Memory usage is not indicative of release performance unless your application is run in profile mode.
 In general, memory usage is fairly accurate in relative terms between debug, release or profile mode.
-However, the absolute memory used maybe higher in debug versus release builds.
-In a release build work can be computed and optimized ahead of time.
-However, in a debug build that same work may have to be computed at runtime.
+Profile mode may show higher absolute memory usage; a service isolate is created to profile your application, this isolate will not exist in release mode.
+Absolute memory used may also be higher in debug versus release mode.
+In release mode work can be computed and optimized ahead of time while in debug mode that same work may have to be computed at runtime, requiring more information.

 ## Memory Anatomy